 Chris Wright is Chief Executive of Catch22.
-He leads the team of 1,340 staff and 314 volunteers that in 2015/16 supported 44,090 people through 138 services, across 144 sites nationally.
+He leads the team of 1,340 staff and 314 volunteers that this year has supported 44,090 people through 138 services, across 144 sites nationally.

 Chris is an advocate for the social enterprise sector playing a key role in the delivery of public services.
 As a result, Catch22 is known both for its innovative and collaborative approach to justice, education, employability and social care.